 Sensor comparison: Canon 50D vs Nikon D7100

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D7100 is 11 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.6 (50D) and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.